VariantSync/trace-boosting-eval/README.md

 - Implement setup validation!
 - replication argument
 - rename execution script
-- rename properties file
-- automated download of data
+- automated download and unpacking of data in Docker container
-- unpacking of data
-- add hints about data

 # Evaluation Artifact for "Give an Inch and Take a Mile?
 Effects of Adding Reliable Knowledge to Heuristic Feature Tracing"